DNature/divinehycenth.com/posts/how-to-reduce-file-sizes-with-gulpjs/how-to-reduce-file-sizes-with-gulpjs.md

 <Author/>

-How to setup your Nextjs project with tailwindcss, purgecss, autoprefixer and postcss
+Learn how to automatically minify your files with gulpjs?.

 ![How to minify file sizes with gulpjs](/images/blog/how-to-reduce-file-sizes-with-gulpjs/how-to-reduce-file-sizes-with-gulpjs.jpg)